Out West, blistering hot spell undercuts firefighters

 Gov. Doug Ducey declared a state of emergency Friday in Arizona to authorize the use of $200,000 of emergency funds to counter increased wildfire activity.

-Since April, the state has experienced more than a dozen large wildfires "aided by high temperatures, winds, and available fuels," his office said in a statement.
+Since April, the state has experienced more than a dozen large wildfires "aided by high temperatures, winds, and available fuels," his office said.

 "We thank the many brave men and women who have stepped up and responded to wildfires around Arizona," Ducey said.
 "I'm issuing today's declaration to make sure they have every resource needed to do their jobs and protect our communities."